Tejas320/Healthcare-data-analysis-PowerBI/README.md

 16. Cardiogenic Shock - Whether the patient is suffering from Cardiogenic Shock or not
 17. Pulmonary Embolism - Whether the patient is suffering from Pulmonary Embolism or not
 18. Doctors Note - Doctors note for patients
-## Data Cleaning and Preprocessing
+## Preparing the Data for Analysis
 1. Created a new column 'Duration of Stay'
    ```bash
    Duration of Stay = ABS(DATEDIFF('Patient Details'[D.O.A],'Patient Details'[D.O.D],DAY))